-Transfer of state resources: The aid comes from the State, which is always the case for any Interreg programme.
+Transfer of state resources: The aid comes from the State or through State resources, which is always the case for any Interreg programme.

 Economic advantage: The aid gives an economic advantage (a benefit), which an undertaking would not have obtained under normal market conditions.